 - You will find bootloader there, which is responsible for booting of the System

-- It will also contain the information about different logical partitions on the Hard Drive.
+- It will also contain information about different logical partitions on the Hard Drive.

-Whenever you want to install a new OS, then the logical partitions in your Hard Disk are displayed using the Master Boot Sector which stores all these information.
-It is very popular and had a monopoly in the industry until GPT comes.
+Whenever you want to install a new OS, then the logical partitions in your Hard Disk are displayed using the Master Boot Sector which stores all this information.
+It is very popular and had a monopoly on the industry until GPT comes.
 Each of the partition structures has its pros and cons.

 As GPT being a newer Partition Structure, It has several advantages of MBR.